trozware/troznet/_posts/2016-05-28-learning-swift-sets.md

 let smallSet: Set = ["pig", "cow"]

-smallSet.isSubsetOf(set1)	// false
+smallSet.isSubset(of: set1)	// false
-smallSet.isSubsetOf(set2)	// true
+smallSet.isSubset(of: set2)	// true
 {% endhighlight %}

 `smallSet` is **not** a subset of `set1` because it contains an element that is not in `set1`.